 1. Our Records Management Toolkit for employees and Officers

-2. Management of our merged information asset register (IAR) and Record of Processing Activities (ROPA)
+2. Management of our merged information Asset Register (IAR) and Record of Processing Activities (ROPA)

-3. Our transparency procedures
+3. Our transparency and accountability procedures

-4. Our information handling procedures – including our procedures for safely and legally sharing information externally
+1. safely and legally sharing information externally

 • RCOG business is conducted in an orderly, efficient and accountable manner, preserving accurate and authentic business records